 The deal to move to ITV has been highly welcomed within the horse racing industry, mainly because of the money that ITV have pledged to put back into the sport.
 ITV actually paid 50% more (£30million from £20million) for the rights and it’s much hoped that this fresh approach to racing, including new presenters for the most part, will inject some much needed life into the sport.

-In 2018 the festival saw record levels of prize money with over £4.65 million up for grabs.
+The 2018 festival saw record levels of prize money with over £4.65 million up for grabs.
 This was a significant increase in of over £300,000 from 2017 which had a total fund of over £4.3 million.
 The 2019 festival had a slightly reduced fund of just under £4.6 million and remained level for 2020.
+There was the a drop to just over £3.5 million for 2021.

 Previous years had shown a steady increase in across the board with 2016 having £4.17 million and 2015 having a total of £3.9 million respectively.
 However, 2016 was the first year that there were seven races on each day.
 Previously, Thursday’s card only contained six races, a format which had been in place since the festival switched from three days to four in 2005.

-Prize money starts at around £45,000 for the lowest grade race whilst the pinnacle is the Cheltenham Gold Cup which produces £625,000 to be won.
+Prize money starts at around £33k for the lowest grade race whilst the pinnacle is the Cheltenham Gold Cup which produces almost £470k to be won in 2021 though this stood at £625k in 2020.

 Great Britain Versus Ireland: The Prestbury Cup